semantifyit/actions-spec/README.md

 ## Potential Actions
 The schema.org vocabulary defines a potentialAction property that enables the connection of actions on instances.
 Informally, the instance to which an potential action is connected is the object of that action.
 We explain how potential actions are defined with WASA in the [Specification](#specification) section.

-# Conceptualization

-A schema.org action can have one of four statuses depending on its state.
-We map different stages of the client-API interaction to schema.org action statuses.

-**Operation Description (Potential Action)**: The description of an operation on a specific resource.
-This action is in **PotentialActionStatus**.

-**Request (Active Action)**: An action instance with all required parameters (and possible optional) parameters are filled.
-This action is in **ActiveActionStatus**.

-**Response (Completed/Failed Action)**: A (lifted) response from the server to a request.
-This action instance is in **CompletedActionStatus** or **FailedActionStatus**.

 # Specification